-Ideally, you probably want to get rid of your distressing PTSD symptoms as quickly as possible.
-But can PTSD be cured and how do you recover from it?
-How is PTSD treated?
-In this article, you’ll learn all about recovering from post-traumatic stress disorder and the possible treatments.
+You probably want to recover and get rid of the distressing PTSD symptoms as quickly as possible.
+PTSD can be cured through proper treatment?
+This article outlines how PTSD is treated.
+Read about recovering from post-traumatic stress disorder, tips and the possible treatments.

 Can PTSD Be Cured?